Installing and repairing shingles to eliminate leaks

 Preventing Roof Leaks: Installation

-Whether you’re doing the work yourself or hiring professionals, proper installation of a water barrier and shingles is crucial to preventing or reducing future leaks.
+Whether you’re doing the work yourself or hiring professionals, proper installation of a water barrier and shingles and flashing is crucial to preventing or reducing future leaks.
 Most leaks occur for one of four reasons:

 - Old shingles disintegrating or curling